ronberprado/stencil-project/README.md

 ### ANALYSIS OF x86 SIMD PROGRAM
 The x86 SIMD program was run thirty times, and the execution time increased by a factor of 16.289 to 16.879 when the vector size increased by a factor of 4.
 The rate of increase was calculated using the formula final execution time / initial execution time.
 The rate of increase in execution time of SIMD to C is 4.469 to 6.091.
 On the other hand, for SIMD to x86-64, the rate is increased by 2.815 to 3.485.
 Based on the results, the SIMD program is faster than both the C program and x86-64 program.
 This is due to the feature of SIMD program wherein multiple operations are performed in parallel.
 It is faster than C because of fewer overheads and a lower-level assembly language.
 It is also faster than x86 because the operations were performed in parallel.

-### ANALYSIS OF CUDA PROGRAM
-The Cuda program was able to run at very low number of blocks and threads but has many errors with large input.
-This might be because of insufficient device buffer space.

 ### SCREENSHOT OF THE PROGRAM OUTPUT WITH CORRECTNESS CHECK (C)
 ![C - correctness output](https://github.com/jonaprado/stencil-project/assets/92654347/d06029db-c8c9-4a4f-8d8e-75c268a32992)